robjg/oddjob/README.txt

 Changes in 1.3.0
 ----------------
+- Parallel has been given a join property that restores the pre Version 1.0 behaviour of waiting for the parallel threads to complete before continuing.
+Note that it's use is discouraged!
+- A new Parent State of STARTED has been introduced to better reflect child service states.
+Timer and Retry now uses STARTED instead of ACTIVE.
+- Cascade now works correctly with the STARTED state of services.
+- Timer and Retyr now allow the nextDue property to be set while the timer is running.
 - New Swing Panel is available that provides Oddjob jobs as simple Buttons.
   It is not yet an Oddjob element but can be added with
   <bean class='org.oddjob.swing.OddjobPanel'/>